blakesmods/web/apps/web/content/wiki/1.16/mysticalagriculture/blocks/infusion-altar.md

 Once your altar is set up, you can place items on the altar and pedestals by right-clicking on them with an item in hand.

-To activate the altar you can do one of the following:
-- Provide the altar with a Redstone signal (ex. button, lever)
+To activate the altar, give it a Redstone signal (ex. button, lever).
-- Right-click on the altar with a [Wand](../items/wand.md)

 ## Screenshots